issp-center-dev/ODAT-SE-template/doc/en/source/install.rst

 How to uninstall
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In order to uninstall 2DMAT-Functions and 2DMAT modules, type the following commands:
+In order to uninstall ODAT-SE-template and 2DMAT modules, type the following commands:

 .. code-block:: bash

-   $ python3 -m pip uninstall py2dmat-function py2dmat
+   $ python3 -m pip uninstall ODAT-SE-template ODAT-SE